 This would require a dashboard that allows a hostess to rely on a solution that both visually shows the current state and also gives her information on all these aspects so she can make the best decision.

-It takes several experts trained in the language and mindset of UI/UX and dashboard design to truly create functionality and the type of user flow that makes something so complex seem completely effortless.
+It takes several experts trained in the language and mindset of UI/UX and effective dashboard design to truly create functionality and the type of user flow that makes something so complex seems completely effortless.

 But, regardless of these industry “best practices”, there are some consistencies that designers must begin with, to craft a truly intuitive solution that helps rather than hinders.